 Wood-Burned Card

 Forget paper cards—create a wood-burned card that lasts forever.
-I love the rustic charm wood brings, and it’s surprisingly easy to personalize with a message.
+I love the rustic charm wood brings, and it’s surprisingly easy to personalize with a message, making it a perfect Father’s Day card idea.

 DIY Superhero Tools